 The municipality will not have any administrative function other than to review and ensure that all accounts within municipal boundaries are given the opportunity to participate.
 The CCA Administrator will be responsible for managing the program and keeping the municipality appropriately informed.

-Public meetings and information sessions will take place in your area.
+Public meetings and information sessions will take place in your area or virtually.
 Please check for announcements from your municipality and local news outlets.
 The municipal website may feature all materials related to the CCA program as they become available.

-Good Energy, LP is a New York-based energy management and consulting firm that has been running large and small Community Choice Aggregation programs in various states across the country.
-The company has been in existence since 2000, and has partnered with municipalities to design and operate CCA programs.
+Good Energy, LP is a New York-based energy management and consulting firm that has been running large and small Community Choice Aggregation programs in various states across the country for nearly a decade.
+Good Energy has been in existence since 2000, and has partnered with municipalities to design and operate CCA programs.
 Good Energy is headquartered in New York City and is currently the retained CCA consultant for close to 300 CCA communities across the US.